garydunkerley/garydunkerley.github.io/_talks/Grassmannian_Spring2018.md

 location: "Hillsdale, Michigan"
 ---

-This talk summarized my findings from a research project with David Murphy, funded by the Laureates program in the Hillsdale College Department of Science.

-We primarily focus on the analogy between classical linear algebra and tropicalized linear algebra leading up to an equivariant characterization of the tropical Grassmannian under the action of a "tropical general linear group."
-In particular, we discuss a combinatorial enumeration of "degenerate" orbits in the specific case GL_{tr}(2,4).
+There is an interesting analogy that can be made between classical linear algebra in `$\mathbb{R}^n$` and tropicalized linear algebra over the real tropical semiring `$\mathbb{R}_{tr}^n$`.
+One depth marker for this analogy is the equational characterization of a tropical Grassmannian offered by Sturmfels and Speyer, one that admits an equivariant characterization of the tropical Grassmannian under the action of a "tropical general linear group."
+This talk discusses a particular breakdown in the analogy by offering a combinatorial enumeration of "degenerate" orbits in the specific case `$G_{tr}(2,4)$`.